-New Zealand's wildlife lives in many different types of homes.
-Their homes are called habitats.
+New Zealand's wildlife lives in many different types of homes, otherwise known as habitats.
 Go on an adventure exploring your local community in search of wild animals, such as birds, lizards, insects and sea creatures like penguins, fur seals and fish.